jkillingsworth/jkillingsworth.com/_posts/2021-02-25-generalizing-the-coin-toss-markov-model.md

     \end{document}
 {% endlatex %}

 After the second coin toss, there are three possible states the system can be in.
-The cross product above works out to the following:
+The product above works out to the following:

 {% latex fig-07 %}
     \begin{document}